Advanced settings of the Engee Function block

 The mode field of this tuple takes the following values: :Discrete, :Continuous, :Constant, :FiM.

-The second argument is a flag that indicates the class of the solver.
-If the flag is true, a constant step solver is selected.
+The second argument is a flag that shows the solver class.
+If the flag is true, then a constant-step solver is selected.

 Conclusions

-Methods for advanced programming of the Engee Function block have been discussed.
-These methods allow you to define in detail the required block behaviour and achieve maximum performance.
-This material does not cover typical errors when writing block code and techniques of writing safe code.
+The methods of advanced programming of the Engee Function block were considered.
+These methods allow you to determine in detail the required block behavior and achieve maximum performance.
+This article does not cover typical errors when writing block code and techniques for writing secure code.